Restaurant licenses and permits: The 11 you need to open your food business

 3. Use and occupancy permit

-Issued by the local zoning or building office, a use and occupancy permit shows your restaurant is up to code and meets safety requirements.
-You must wait until construction and building inspections, including an inspection from the fire marshal, are complete to apply for the permit.
+Issued by the local zoning or building office, a certificate of occupancy shows your restaurant is up to code and meets safety requirements.
+You must wait until construction and building inspections, including an inspection from the fire marshal, are complete before applying for the permit.

-You need a permit even if you're taking over an existing restaurant and not doing any construction.
-Fees are usually around $100 but they may be more depending on your city or county.
+You need a permit even if you’re taking over an existing restaurant and not doing any construction.
+License fees are usually around $100 but may be higher depending on your city or county.

 Before you can open a restaurant, your local health department must issue a food service license.
+It’s sometimes called an employee health permit.
 This shows that your restaurant adheres to food safety guidelines that help keep patrons healthy.

 The cost typically ranges from $100 to $1,000, but it can vary based on where you operate and the size of your business.